South Carolina Man Perched on the Top of the World After Turkey Calling Win

 Photo available upon request.

 "When we call the name of a new grand national champion, the atmosphere in the room in electric," said George C. Thornton, NWTF CEO.
-"It takes a special talent and years of practice to master the sounds of wild turkey or owl.
+"It takes a special talent and years of practice to master the sounds of a wild turkey.
 To become a champion on our stage is the most prestigious honor a turkey caller can achieve."

-This year, champions will be crowned in 10 divisions at the 35th annual NWTF convention, which is sponsored by MidwayUSA and housed at the Opryland Resort and Convention Center.
+This year, champions were crowned in ten divisions at the 35th annual NWTF convention, which was sponsored by MidwayUSA and housed at the Opryland Resort and Convention Center.

-In the Owl Hooting division, callers imitate the hoots, screams and laughs of a barred owl.
+In the Champion of Champions division, callers imitate the yelps, cackles and clucks of a wild turkey hen.
 Overall, the winners from each division competed for their share of more than $25,000 in cash and prizes.

-The NWTF National Convention and Sport Show attracts tens of thousands of hunters and outdoor enthusiasts who explore a sport show that's larger than four football fields, meet their favorite celebrities from the hunting industry and watch the world's best turkey callers compete.
+The NWTF National Convention and Sport Show attracts tens of thousands of hunters and outdoor enthusiasts who explore a sport show that's almost the size of five football fields, meet their favorite celebrities from the hunting industry and watch the world's best turkey callers compete.

-In 2012, the 36th annual NWTF National Convention and Sport Show will return to Nashville and the Opryland Resort and Convention Center, Feb.
+In 2012, the 36th Annual NWTF National Convention and Sport Show returns to Nashville and the Opryland Resort and Convention Center, Feb.
 9 to Feb.
 12.

 Founded in 1973, the NWTF is dedicated to the conservation of the wild turkey and the preservation of our hunting heritage.

 Through dynamic partnerships with state, federal and provincial wildlife agencies, the NWTF and its members have helped restore wild turkey populations across the country, spending more than $331 million to conserve 15.9 million acres of habitat for all types of wildlife.